 Wally Widholm, the Best Twilight Backstop of All-Time

 The likes of Josh Gibson, Yogi Berra, Johnny Bench, Ivan Rodriguez, Buster Posey, Yadier Molina, and Adley Rutschman are some of the game’s greatest anomalies.
+So what about catchers from Connecticut?
+Who’s been the best man with a mitt from the Nutmeg State?

 Maybe it was one of the following major league catchers: Brad Ausmus, Brook Fordyce, John Ellis, or Skip Jutze.
 Perhaps the title belongs to a lesser-known big leaguer such as Nick Koback, Mike Sandlock, Matt Sinatro, or P.J.
 Higgins.
 There are several unsung candidates from the minor leagues including Jim Sheehan, Roger LaFrancois, and George Enright.